EllarBooher/Syzygy/README.md

 ## Requirements

-This project was developed in Visual Studio Community 2022 on Windows 11, and compiled with `msvc_x64`.
+This project was developed in Visual Studio Community 2022 on Windows 11, and compiled with both MSVC and Clang.

 Requires CMake 3.28 or higher, and probably a version of Visual Studio that has CMake support.